wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

 - Call recording filenames are now exposed using the CDR API.
 The filenames on the filesystem are now auto-generated using a UUID and an extension only.
+- Call recording files are now automatically purged (default: after 1 year).
+However, call recording files that were created before Wazo Platform 21.02 will not be purged automatically.
+Those recording files can be found in `/var/lib/wazo/sounds/tenants/*/monitor` and you can remove the older files manually without risk.

 Consult the
 [21.06 Tickets](https://wazo-dev.atlassian.net/issues/?jql=project%3DWAZO%20AND%20fixVersion%3D21.06)